-Insurance Coverage: Each applicant will be screened by the ADAP Central Office to see if they have health insurance that covers any medications.
+Insurance Coverage: Each applicant will be screened by the ADAP Central Office to see if they have health insurance.
 ADAP may be able to help with client cost shares (medication deductibles and copayments) under insurance.
-During open enrollment, if clients are ADAP eligible they will be screened to see if ADAP can provide assistance for insurance premiums and medication copayments for certain insurance plans under the Affordable Care Act’s federal Health Insurance Marketplace.

-Income Criteria: Each ADAP applicant qualifies if their individual or family income is less than 400% of the Federal Poverty Level (FPL).
+Income Criteria: Each ADAP applicant qualifies if their individual or family income is less than 500% of the Federal Poverty Level (FPL).
 If the individual or family income changes it is the duty of the client to advise the ADAP Central Office.
-Click here for information regarding Financial Eligibility Determination.

-- Clients may call the Medication Eligibility Hotline (1-855-362-0658), and staff will help with the application process.
-The application will be mailed to the client to sign and provide documents verifying income.
-The application can be returned to VDH in the postage-paid envelope that will be included.
+Clients may call the Medication Eligibility Hotline (1-855-362-0658), and staff will help with the application process.
+The application will be mailed to the client to sign and provide supporting documents.

 The VA MAP application is used to apply for all VA MAP Service Options.
 Once the client’s application is complete, the VA MAP Central Office staff will determine the service option that best meets the client’s needs.